Olivia (1951 film): Plot

-Around Christmas time Laura leaves the school again, confessing to Olivia that she can't bear Mlle Cara's jealousy and warning Olivia to watch out.
+Around Christmas time, Laura leaves the school again, confessing to Olivia that she can't bear Mlle Cara's jealousy and warning Olivia to watch out.
 Directly after she leaves, however, Olivia goes to Mlle Julie and tells her she loves her.

-At the Christmas ball, Mlle Julie kisses another pupil on the neck in front of Olivia and later promises to join Olivia in her room later that night and give her bonbons.
-However Mlle Julie does not come to visit Olivia.
+At the Christmas ball, Mlle Julie kisses another pupil on the neck in front of Olivia, and later promises to join Olivia in her room later that night to give her bonbons.
+However, Mlle Julie does not come to visit her.
 Olivia is deeply disappointed and cries herself to sleep in front of the fire in Mlle Julie's room, where she is later discovered by Mlle Cara.
-Mlle Cara is enraged at finding her and physically attacks her, telling her she's a disappointment.
-When Mlle Julie enters the room to see them fighting Mlle Cara accuses her of going into the girls' rooms at night.
-After their fight Mlle Julie announces that she will be leaving the school, leaving it in the care of Mlle Cara.
+Mlle Cara is enraged at finding her, and physically attacks her, telling her she's a disappointment.
+When Mlle Julie enters the room to see them fighting, Mlle Cara accuses her of going into the girls' rooms at night.
+After their fight, Mlle Julie announces that she will be leaving the school, leaving it in the care of Mlle Cara.

-The night before she is to leave Mlle Julie enters Olivia's room, confessing that she loves her.
+The night before she is to leave, Mlle Julie enters Olivia's room, confessing that she loves her.
 She leaves the room, only to return shortly after screaming for Olivia to call for help because Mlle Cara had died from an overdose of chloral.
-Mlle Julie is heartbroken over her death calling Mlle Cara the only person she ever really loved.
-In the end, we see Olivia leaving the school on her carriage, indicating that maybe Mlle Julie kept her word about leaving the school too.
+Mlle Julie is heartbroken over her death, calling Mlle Cara the only person she ever really loved.
+In the end, we see Olivia leaving the school on her carriage, indicating that maybe Mlle Julie kept her word about leaving the school, too.